hashicorp/vault-client-dotnet/docs/System.md

 <a name="toolshash"></a>
 # **ToolsHash**
-> void ToolsHash (ToolsHashRequest toolsHashRequest)
+> void ToolsHash (ToolsHashRequest toolsHashRequest, TimeSpan? wrapTTL = null)

 Generate a hash sum for input data